About Westings Meadow

 Much further back in time, Bronze Age and Neolithic families worked this land too, farming sheep, holding summer gatherings and building their vast landscape of cursus, causeways and ring ditches beside a meandering fen-edge river.
 It was a very significant place for them... though perhaps they would have called it by a different name?

-Westings' name seems to have fallen out of use during the early 1800s, at about the time that this land was Enclosed and made private.
-And before long, it seems this old place with its common rights was forgotten - during the fast-changing times of the industrial revolution.
-Then, in the mid-1950s, the building of the Maxey Cut to protect nearby towns and villages from flooding, and extensive gravel quarrying once again saw humans physically shaping this land on a huge scale.
+Westings' name seems to have fallen out of use during the early 1800s, when this land was Enclosed and made private.
+And before long, it seems this old place with its common rights was forgotten.
+From the mid-1950s, this land was once again shaped by humans on a huge scale, with the building of the Maxey Cut flood relief channel (below) to subsequent gravel extraction.

-Nowadays, the historic location of Westings Meadow is a patchwork of farmland, quarry pits, fishing lakes and found nature reserves managed by Langdyke Countryside Trust.
+Nowadays, the historic location of Westings Meadow is a patchwork of farmland, quarry pits and fishing lakes with four nature reserves managed by Langdyke Countryside Trust.

 The nature reserves are mainly ex-quarry sites, and they are living examples of how nature can recover given opportunity and a little help - as those who love this area will know, its biodiversity is very bit as rich as its history.
 There are Otters, migrating Sea Trout, rare moths, Glowworms, Starling murmurations, wild orchids and more!.